The Ultimate Guide to Museums in Charlotte

 North Carolina Music Hall of Fame

-Listen, watch and learn about great musical performers and composers with North Carolina roots, like The Avett Brothers, Charlie Daniels, Shirley Caesar and James Taylor.
+Listen, watch and learn about great musical performers and composers with North Carolina roots, such as The Avett Brothers, Charlie Daniels, Shirley Caesar and James Taylor, at the North Carolina Music Hall of Fame.
+Mark your calendar for the annual induction ceremony in October.

 Discovery Place Kids

-To kids, it’s all about play—race cars, experiments, art projects!
-But adults know the secret: Kids here are learning valuable lessons in science, health and creativity while they’re having fun.
+To children, Discovery Place Kids all about play — race cars, experiments, art projects and more.
+But adults know that kids are learning valuable lessons in science, health and creativity while they’re having fun.

 Discovery Place Science